tracim/tracim/docs/index.md

 indextmp="$(tail -7 index.md)" && echo '```bash' > index.md && tree --noreport | sed "s|$|  |g" >> index.md && echo '```' >> index.md && echo "$indextmp" >> index.md
 ```

-There are two spaces at the end of each lines to force a linebreak in markdown.
+There are two spaces at the end of each line to force a linebreak in Markdown.